 - Remember that it’s not about you or even how technically well you present, it’s all about the connection and the message you are bringing to the audience

 Every speaker is individual and will require a different preparation.
 My advice is to find what works for you and make sure that you do it every time you speak to ensure that you give each audience the best delivery possible.
-If you already have a warm up routine, share your tips in the comments section.
+If you already have a warm up routine, I'd love to hear your tips.
 If not, try incorporating some of the above tips into your preparation prior to your next presentation and let me know how you get on.
 Here’s to your continued speaking success!

 Mel Sherwood is a pitch and presentation specialist who prepares ambitious entrepreneurs and business professionals to take centre stage, embrace the spotlight and present with more confidence, credibility and conviction.

 Mel's book 'The Authority Guide to Pitching Your Business - how to make an impact and be remembered... in under a minute!' is available on Amazon.
 To find out more go to www.melsherwood.com or follow Mel on Twitter @MelSherwood_